swamiiyer/swamiiyer.github.io/_pages/cs451/course_info.md

 - The closed-book exams will test your understanding of the theoretical concepts covered in class.
 - Your participation score will be based on weekly in-class quizzes.
 Each quiz, conducted at the end of a class, will test your understanding of the material covered recently.
 Each question in a quiz is worth 1 point.
 Each quiz score will be normalized to 100 points.
 Only your best 10 quiz scores will count towards the final grade.
 - If you score at least 87 (B+) on both exams, the higher score will be considered as your exam average.
 For example, if your exam scores are 95 and 88, your average exam score will be 95.
-- You can earn 0.01x% extra points if x% of the class completes the end-of-semester course evaluation.
+- You will receive 0.01x% extra points if x% of the class completes the end-of-semester course evaluation.
 - If your overall score falls within half a percent of a higher grade, your score will be elevated to that grade.

 #### % Score to Letter Grade